Skip to content

 Russian Dressing

 Russian dressing was said to be created in New Hampshire by a man named James E. Colburn in the early 20th century.
-While the dressing itself isn’t Russian in any way, the original recipe did use caviar which is extremely popular in Russian cuisine.
+While the dressing itself is not Russian in any way, the original recipe included caviar which is extremely popular in Russian cuisine.
+Over time the caviar was dropped and replaced with ingredients like chili sauce and horseradish, which is the version we all know today.

-• Mayonnaise – A good full-fat mayonnaise is recommended.
+• Mayonnaise – A good full fat homemade mayonnaise is recommended for the creamiest base.

 • Chili Sauce – This is usually in the aisle with the ketchup and is a bit zestier than ketchup.